-Qualifying residents of the municipality must, together with the applications forms, and any supporting that may be required, provide the following documents which are not older than 3 months at the date of submission.
+Qualifying residents of the municipality must submit the applications forms and any supporting that may be required, provide the following documents which are not older than 6 months at the date of submission.

 - i.
-Applicant's identity document. - ii.
+Applicant's identity document (Certified Copy) and certified I.D. copies or Birth Certificates of dependents (if applicable). - ii.
 Latest municipal or Eskom account and proof of ownership. - iii.
-Documentary proof of total monthly income of the household (e.g. UIF card, salary advice, or letter from an employer). - iv.
-A sworn affidavit to the effect that all information supplied is true and that income from all sources has been declared. - v.
-In addition, a recommendation by a Ward Councillor.
+Documentary proof of total monthly income of the household (e.g. UIF card, salary advice, bank statement or letter from an employer) but excluding Child Support Grant. - iv.
+Owners copy of death certificate (if applicable) - v.
+A sworn affidavit to the effect that all information supplied is true and that income from all sources has been declared. - vi.
+In addition, a recommendation by a Ward Councillor (if applicable).